2008 Kashgar attack

 The 2008 Kashgar attack (2008年喀什袭击事件) occurred on the morning of 4 August 2008, in the city of Kashgar in the Western Chinese province of Xinjiang.
 According to Chinese government sources, it was a terrorist attack perpetrated by two men with suspected ties to the Uyghur separatist movement.
-The men reportedly drove a truck into a group of approximately 70 jogging police officers, and proceeded to attack them with grenades and machetes, resulting in the death of sixteen officers.
+The men reportedly drove a truck into a group of jogging police officers, and proceeded to attack them with grenades and machetes, resulting in the death of 16 officers.

 Background

-The Uyghurs are the largest ethnic group in ethnically diverse Xinjiang, making up just over 45% of the population.
-The Uyghur movement's use of militant separatism has resulted in it being described as a dangerous movement.
-In particular, the Eastern Turkestan Islamic Movement (ETIM) is a proscribed terrorist organisation, according to classification by the United Nations.
-Among other incidents, East Turkestan independence movement organisations have claimed responsibility for the 2008 Kunming bus bombings; however, China denied that the group was responsible.
-The Uyghur Human Rights Project alleges that China often exaggerates these threats to justify repression of the Uyghur people.
+The region of Xinjiang in China has been subject to conflicts with a surge in terrorist incidents in the 1990s attributed to separatist militant groups, particularly the Eastern Turkestan Islamic Movement (ETIM), designated as a terrorist organisation by the United Nations.
+The attack was among others that preceded the Beijing 2008 Olympics, including bombings in Shanghai and Guangzhou, as well as an attempted suicide bombing on a plane in March.
+Activist groups including the Uyghur Human Rights Project alleges that China often exaggerates these threats to justify repression of the local Uyghur people.

-Details
+Attack

 Two attackers were involved in the incident near the western city of Kashgar.
 The Xinhua News Agency said the attack happened at about 08:00 (00:00 GMT).
 One of the men drove a dump truck into a group of border patrol police officers as they were jogging on a street.
-The attacker then got out of the truck and started attacking other officers with homemade explosives.
+One attacker then got out of the truck and started attacking other officers with homemade explosives.
 The explosives went off prematurely and blew off one of his arms.
 The other attacker threw improvised explosive devices at a nearby police office.
 He then went into the building with a knife, but was subdued by police officers inside the complex.
 Both perpetrators were captured during the raid.
 Fourteen policemen died at the scene and two died on the way to the hospital; another 16 policemen were hurt, Xinhua state news agency reported.

+Aftermath

-The attackers were later identified as males, taxi driver Kurbanjan Hemit (28), and vegetable vendor Abdurahman Azat (33).
-They are members of the Uyghur ethnic group, and it was suspected that the attack was a terrorist action by Eastern Turkistan separatists.
+Following the attack, the Chinese government tightened security in Kashgar, placing public facilities on heightened alert and restricting information flow about the attack.
+The attackers were identified as males, taxi driver Kurbanjan Hemit (28), and vegetable vendor Abdurahman Azat (33).
+They are members of the Uyghur ethnic group, and it was suspected that the attack was a terrorist action by ETIM separatists.